-The Council of The Corporation of the District of Saanich, in open meeting assembled, enacts as follows:
+The Council of The Corporation of the District of Saanich, in open meeting assembled. enacts as follows:

-- 1. The following rates are hereby imposed and levied for the year 2018: - (a) For all lawful general purposes of the municipality on the assessed value of land and improvements taxable for general municipal purposes, rates appearing in column "A" of the Schedule attached hereto and forming a part hereof. - (b) For purposes of the Capital Regional District on the assessed value of land and Improvements taxable for general municipal purposes, rates appearing in column "B" of the Schedule attached hereto and forming a part hereof. - (c) For hospital purposes on the assessed value of land and improvements taxable for Regional Hospital District purposes, rates appearing in column "C" of the schedule attached hereto and forming a part hereof. - (d) For purposes of the expenses related to the Cadboro Bay Village Business Improvement Association and referred to in Bylaw No. 9264 on the assessed value of all land and improvements that fall into Class 6 of the assessments within the designated business improvement area as defined in Bylaw No. 9264 and referred to as the Cadboro Bay Village Business Improvement Area, \$1.245098 per \$1,000 taxable value. - 2.
+- 1. The following rates are hereby imposed and levied for the year 2018: - For all lawful general purposes of the municipality on the assessed value of land (a) and improvements taxable for general municipal purposes, rates appearing in column "A" of the Schedule attached hereto and forming a part hereof. - (b) For purposes of the Capital Regional District on the assessed value of land and Improvements taxable for general municipal purposes, rates appearing in column "B" of the Schedule attached hereto and forming a part hereof. - For hospital purposes on the assessed value of land and improvements taxable (c) for Regional Hospital District purposes, rates appearing in column "C" of the schedule attached hereto and forming a part hereof. - For purposes of the expenses related to the Cadboro Bay Village Business (d) Improvement Association and referred to in Bylaw No. 9264 on the assessed value of all land and improvements that fall into Class 6 of the assessments within the designated business improvement area as defined in Bylaw No. 9264 and referred to as the Cadboro Bay Village Business Improvement Area, \$1.245098 per \$1,000 taxable value. - 2.
 The aforesaid rates and taxes shall be considered to have been imposed on and from the First (1st) day of January 2018.
 Such rates and taxes are not deemed to be paid until payment is received in the office of the Collector of The Corporation at 770 Vernon Avenue, Victoria, B.C. - 3.
 This bylaw may be cited for all purposes as the "TAX BYLAW, 2018, NO. 9497".

-Read a first time this
+Read a first time this 7th day of May, 2018

-Read a second time this
+Read a second time this 7th day of May, 2018

-Read a third time this
+Read a third time this 7th day of May, 2018

-Adopted by Council, signed by the Mayor and Clerk and sealed with the Seal of the Corporation on the
+Adopted by Council, signed by the Mayor and Clerk and sealed with the Seal of the Corporation. on the 14 day of May, 2018